shubhambharti89/BulkPushObjectsFMC/README.md

 ### URL Objects Bulk Push

+This API workflow can push URL objects in bulk to the FMC.

 This workflow requires CSV File as an input - Sample CSV file is provided in this folder itself.
 Fill the CSV file with required input and run the "url-bulkpush.py"